modxorg/Docs/en/extending-modx/xpdo/custom-models/defining-a-schema/more-examples.md

  This is a common pattern that occurs when a secondary table contains a foreign key.
 For example, you might have a primary table containing blog posts, and a secondary table containing comments.
 Each blog post might have zero or many comments, but each comment can belong to one and _only_ one blog post.

- This is the same type of relationship that exists in MODx between pages and templates: a single template might be used by hundreds of pages, but a page can only use a single template.
+ This is the same type of relationship that exists in MODX between pages and templates: a single template might be used by hundreds of pages, but a page can only use a single template.

 > MySQL Table Definitions